axboe/fio/HOWTO.rst

 		fundamental index to denote the performance.
 		It means how many files or directories can be operated per second.

-		  **filecreate engine**:number of files can be created per second
+		  **filecreate engine**:   number of files can be created per second

 		  **filestat engine**:	   number of files can be looked up per second

-		  **filedelete engine**:number of files can be deleted per second
+		  **filesetxattr engine**: number of files for which extended attributes can been set per second

+		  **filelistxattr engine**:number of all file extended attributes fetches per second

 		  **dircreate engine**:	   number of directories can be created per second

 		  **dirstat engine**:	   number of directories can be looked up per second

 		  **dirdelete engine**:	   number of directories can be deleted per second

 **lat (nsec/usec/msec)**
 		The distribution of I/O completion latencies.
 This is the time from when